mariemloukill/Stitch-graph-processing/README.md

 ## Acknowledgements

 - Thanks to all contributors for their support and collaboration.
-- Special thanks to the PyQt and PySide communities for their excellent tools and resources.
+- Special thanks to the PyQt communities for their excellent tools and resources.